ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.04/+article.md

 @youtube{disclosure id=5Dn3N3exIns caption="Responsible JavaScript"}

-One of the best talks this month about JavaScript and web technologies, highly recommended to watch for programmers, and especially for web developers.
+One of the best talks this month about JavaScript and web technologies.
 There's lots of ways to develop apps nowadays, and as such results in lots of wrong things.
 This talk addresses the problems most web apps are facing lately, as things progresses with many stuff on the rise, such as the notorious SPA where everything is JavaScript, even one that can be a pure static page.

 ***